ambiennt/vt-releases/DOCUMENTATION_LITE.md

 - The cursor position is reinitialized when the cursor is released and becomes visible.
 In vanilla MCBE, the cursor position may remain stale until the mouse is moved again, which can cause UI interactions to use an outdated cursor location.
 Reinitializing the mouse position ensures UI interactions use the correct cursor location immediately.

 ---

-#### Performance Improvements

-VT is already optimized for minimal overhead.
-There are a few built-in zero-cost optimizations to offset any performance penalties one might incur when using this mod.
-Additionally, several configurable features documented below can be used to further reduce rendering or processing overhead.
-In practice, overall performance is approximately unchanged by default, with variation depending on hardware and configuration.

 ---
----

-### Syntax Legend

-The `Allowed values` field uses set and interval notation:

-- `{...}` = a finite set of explicitly allowed values, e.g. `{0, 1, 2}`
-- `[a, b]` = a closed interval; both endpoints are included
-- `(a, b)` = an open interval; both endpoints are excluded
-- `[a, b)` / `(a, b]` = a half-open interval; only one endpoint is included

-Server addresses use the `<address>:<port>` format.
-The `address` may be a DNS hostname or a numeric IP address, and `port` must be a value in the range `[0, 65535]`.

-The `*` symbol may be used as a port wildcard, meaning "all ports for this address."

-Examples:
-- `127.0.0.1:3000`
-- `play.example1.net:19132`
-- `geo.server.com:*`

----
----

 ### Configurable Features

----

 #### `always_show_paper_doll`
 - Type: `bool`